redlioncanada/qualifier-api/docs/WP fields.md

 # Whirlpool Hoods

 - X width (in inches) (float)
-- X islandMount (bool) - always false
+- X islandMount (bool) - CF "Hood Type" exists and has value "Island Canopy"
-- X wallMount (bool)- always false
+- X wallMount (bool) - CF "Hood Type" exists and has value "Wall Canopy"
-- X/ underCabinet (bool) - but may interact with islandMount and wallMount
+- X underCabinet (bool) - CF "Hood Type" exists and has value in ["Under Cabinet", "Under-the-Cabinet"]
 - X CFM (int) - same as KAD already implemented (CF), OR as backup try "(\d+)[\s-]CFM" in description, but prefer CF if it exists (added to cover UXW7324BSS-NAR)
 - X exterior (bool)
 - X nonVented (bool)